Aryzta needs to sell €600m of assets to reset business, shareholders claim

 Invitations

-In a statement this morning, Veraison said it expected invitations to the egm “without further delay.”
+In a statement on Thursday morning, Veraison said it expected invitations to the egm “without further delay”.

-It also noted that the group had increased its combined holding of Aryzta from 18.4 per cent to over 20 per cent.
+It also noted that the group had increased its combined holding of Aryzta from 18.4 per cent to more than 20 per cent.

-Veraison claimed two weeks ago that Aryzta’s decision to hold an egm on board proposals in the middle of August amounted to “delaying tactics” as it would be taking place after a strategic review of the business is completed.
+Veraison claimed two weeks ago that Aryzta’s decision to hold an egm on proposals for the board in the middle of August amounted to “delaying tactics” as it would be taking place after a strategic review of the business is completed.

 The shareholders have, however, signalled they may be willing to drop their demand that Mr Toland step down from the board if it agrees to a wider overhaul of non-executive directors.